GeoSensorWebLab/arctic-portal/README.markdown

 # Arctic Connect User Portal

 This app provides a centralized location to access all the Arctic Connect services.
-It also provides a central authentication service that connects to SAML2 authentication providers.

-It can be used for user access control or user tracking.

 ## Requirements